bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 ## 1.6 Purpose

 The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving Mines Digital Services (MDS) with the open global community.
 The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with MDS in a trusted manner.
-This will help determine a governing framework and operating model for a global ecosystem that identifies how credentials can be issued, held, and verified.

 ## 1.7 Scope